bellyfat/SOLTRON/README.md

 ## What is SOLTRON

-**SOLTRON is an Artificial General Intelligence, build on top of SOLANA and project serum**
+**SOLTRON is an Artificial General Intelligence, build on top of SOLANA and Project Serum**

 <img src="/screenshots/main.png" width="640" />